Congressional baseball shooting: Perpetrator

 Police identified the shooter as James Thomas Hodgkinson (December 12, 1950 – June 14, 2017), 66 years old, whose last permanent residence was in Belleville, Illinois, where he lived for the entirety of his life, having been born in neighboring East St. Louis.
-He was politically active; according to a former attorney of his, he "never did anything violent".
+In 1988, he married his wife, who was an office manager at a tax preparation firm at the time of his death.
+As an adult, he was politically active; according to a former attorney of his, he "never did anything violent".
 He was severely injured in the shootout and transported to the George Washington University Hospital, where he died from his injuries.

-The sheriff of St. Clair County, Illinois, said that deputies had been called to Hodgkinson's house about half a dozen times in the past 20 years.
-His earliest charge dates back to 1993 when he was accused of multiple traffic offenses and drunk driving.
-In 2006, Hodgkinson was accused of beating his foster daughter and charged with domestic battery, but the case was dismissed when the alleged victim decided not to testify.
+The sheriff of St. Clair County, said that deputies had been called to Hodgkinson's house about half a dozen times in the past 20 years.
+His earliest charge dates back to 1993 when he was accused of attempting to elude police, resisting arrest, and drunk driving.
+In 2006, Hodgkinson was accused of beating his foster daughter and he was arrested and charged with domestic battery and unlawful discharge of a shotgun, but the case was dismissed when the alleged victim decided not to testify.
 Had Hodgkinson been convicted, he would have been unable to legally purchase firearms.
+He pleaded guilty to a 2007 speeding offence, driving 15 to 20 miles per hour over the limit, according to court records in Jefferson County.
+The most recent conviction on his record was in 2009 for failure to obtain an electrical contractor's license.

 In March 2017, a neighbor called police to complain about Hodgkinson firing a rifle at trees in their residential neighborhood.
-The officers who responded checked Hodgkinson's gun permit, then advised him not to shoot in the area but did not arrest him.
+The officers who responded checked Hodgkinson's gun permit, then advised him not to shoot in the area but did not arrest him after he complied.
 Hodgkinson owned a home inspection business that had an expired license at the time of the shooting.
-Investigators believe that he had been living in a van in Alexandria for about six weeks at the time of the shooting.
+Investigators believe that he had been living in a white cargo van in Alexandria for about six weeks at the time of the shooting.
 Witnesses say he often parked the van near the ball field and nearby YMCA, and was a frequent visitor to the YMCA.

+He was a regular customer at the Pork Barrel BBQ, a bar in Del Ray.
+According to the bar's manager, Hodgkinson had frequented the watering hole sporadically for the past few months, drinking Budweiser in the can and watching golf on TV.
 According to Tim Slater of the FBI's Washington, D.C., field office, Hodgkinson was "running out of money.
 He was not employed at the time of the event, and he was looking for some local employment.
 He was married for 30 years, and it appears that that marriage was not going very well.
 It was just a pattern of life where you could tell things were not going well."